Obrisk/obrisk-resale/origin_code_files/CONTRIBUTING.rst

 Write Documentation
 ===================

-Bootcamp could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+obrisk could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ===================
 Submit Feedback